M-r7z/Xeno-SRC/README.md

 2. Expand the C/C++ section in the side menu.
 3. Select Optimization.
 4. Change the Optimization setting to Disabled (/Od) using the dropdown menu.

+Wrong version error
+Solution:

+1. Download ClientsWindow.xaml.cs from the repo.
+2. Replace the old ClientsWindow.xaml.cs (Main Folder > XenoUI > ClientsWindow.xaml.cs) with the downloaded one.